 To determine if you are eligible for this program, please visit the Student Veterans and Commissioning Programs website or contact the VA.

 This program is a subset of the Post 9/11 GI Bill Benefit Program.
 Students who are receiving Post 9/11 GI Bill Benefits may also be eligible for the Yellow Ribbon Program.

 - Brown will continue to support a limited number of eligible graduate Yellow Ribbon recipients for the academic year 2020-21.
 This support applies to eligible veterans or dependents of eligible veterans.

-- 10 Graduate, 3 graduate in the division of Bio-Med, 1 medical, and 18 Executive Masters Yellow Ribbon Program-eligible students for academic year 2020-21 on a first-come, first-served basis.
+- 10 Graduate, 3 graduate in the division of Bio-Med, 2 medical, and 16 School of Professional Studies (SPS) Yellow Ribbon Program-eligible students for academic year 2020-21 on a first-come, first-served basis.
 This is determined by the date a veteran or an eligible dependent’s Certificate of Eligibility (for veterans) or the Transfer of Entitlement (for dependents of veterans) is received by the individual divisions.

 - Graduate students are required to submit their documentation to the Graduate School.
 Medical students are required to submit their documentation to the Alpert Medical School.
-Executive Masters students are required to submit their documentation to the School of Professional Studies.
+SPS students are required to submit their documentation to the School of Professional Studies.

 - This support applies to eligible veterans or dependents of eligible veterans.

 - Maximum funding would vary if a student is enrolled less than full-time.